R2S-ver/ABS-3D-Printing-Guide/README.md

 ## 8. Current Conclusions

-This study shows that ABS printing is not governed by a single parameter, but by a **coupled system of thermal, mechanical, and flow-related variables**.
+This study shows that ABS printing is not governed by a single parameter, but by a **coupled system of thermal, mechanical and flow-related variables**.

 Successful printing is achieved only when these variables reach a stable balance, rather than being individually optimized.